First-Year Experience Program

 First-Year Experience Course

-Every first-year student entering in the fall term must complete the First-Year Experience course offered by his or her academic division.
-This course will be offered for a minimum of one credit.
+Every first-year student entering in the fall term must complete the First-Year Experience course offered by the academic division.
 The First-Year Experience course will not count against the eighteen credits per term limit covered by full-time tuition.

 For first-year students entering the University in the spring term and for transfer students, each division will develop a plan to meet the goals of the First-Year Experience while serving the specific needs of these students.